 Here are some tips for holiday planning to make a H A P P Y month.

-Take advantage of using linens to cover tables or end table and pillows to decorate couches.
+Take advantage of using linens to cover tables or end tables and pillows to decorate couches.
 They may be less bulky to store and cover a larger area making your home seem completely decorated while taking less time to get the job done.

 Use items that self destruct so you don’t need to pack them away, flowers, paper towels, tissue boxes all give your house a festival spirit but don’t need to be packed away and stored.